This is not the post I had in mind, but since I have wireless problems, this one will do. I’ve been wanting to share it anyway.

 Combine Splenda, cocoa, butter and milk in a saucepan.
 On medium heat, bring to a boil for around 2-4 minutes, or until syrup seems to thicken up.
 (I can’t remember if I tried the “soft ball stage” test on this recipe.
 I think I just cooked the mixture until it started coating the spoon.
 It was right around 3-4 minutes of boiling time. )

 Remove from heat.
 Stir in peanut butter (optional), vanilla and oatmeal.
-Drop by spoonful onto wax paper.
+Drop by spoonful onto a wax paper lined sheet pan.
 Let cool for at least 30 minutes.

 . . . . .